neural-implicit-workshop/neural-implicit-workshop.github.io/index.markdown

 We hope that this workshop will fuel interest and promote research in learning implicit scene representations for applications in robotics.

-The workshop will be in a hybrid format, with a livestream (via Zoom) to allow for virtual participation.
-More streaming details TBA.

 ---
 ### Key Details